metzdigital/Quiltscape/README.md

 2. Select the path objects you want to export.
 3. Open `Extensions → Quilting → Quilt Motion Preview & Export` and click **Apply**.
 4. Use the preview window:
-   - **Play/Pause/Restart** control the animation.
+   - **Play/Pause/Restart** control the animation, while the **Preview speed** slider changes draw speed.
-   - Adjust the **Preview speed** slider to see the stitches rendered faster or slower.
+   - Drag the **Progress** slider to jump to any point along the stitch path.
-   - The progress readout displays the stitched length and completion percentage.
+   - Adjust the **Pantograph layout** panel to tile the design into repeated rows (control repeats, rows, row distance in mm, stagger toggle, stagger percent).
+The preview updates instantly to show the full pantograph layout.
-   - Pick an export format and press **Export…** to write the file.
+   - Pick an export format and press **Export…** to write a file (exports remain a single pattern so you can tile downstream as needed).
 5. The exported files list every stitch (and jump) in document millimetres.
 They can be loaded directly by many quilting systems or passed through manufacturer tooling if post-processing is required.

 ### Snap sandbox note